aguinebe/aguinebe.github.io/_posts/2014-03-10-control-charts-detection-rules-with-table-calcs.markdown

 ### Control Charts Detection Rules With Table Calcs ###

+For a quick refresher on table calcs basics, head over to our article ["Basic Table Calcs"]({{site.url}}/calcs/2014/03/04/basic-table-calcs.html), or go to Tableau's very own [on-demand videos].

 #### n Consecutive Increases / Decreases ####

+This is a common rule for control charts: figure out when we have a streak of increases or decreases.
+When we go past 7, 8 or 9, we may have found an "assignable" cause, meaning we are out of the normal process conditions.

+We'll start first with a table calc to find, say, the 3rd consecutive increase.
+The following paragraph will show how to identify all three points that participated.

 ##### Find points starting at the n<sup>th</sup> #####